protocol/web3-dev-team/proposals/Reliable Mutability Primitive.md

 Today ecosystem has to work around the lack of functional mutability primitives.
 [IPNS][] does not provide reliable solution forcing community to adopt different custom solutions.

-- [Pinata][] gets asked about how to chaneg content for CID onec every few weeks _(Most of the time they find that is not what the users actually need)_.
+- [Pinata][] gets asked about how to change content for CID once every few weeks _(Most of the time they find that is not what the users actually need)_.
 - [fission.codes](https://fission.codes/) found IPNS persistance unreliable and had to build custom solution that updates [DNSLink][] records (**TODO**: Get a quote / link from Boris)
 - **TODO**: Survey textile, last time we talked they found IPNS to be unreliable for propagating thread updates.
 - ...
 - Protocol Labs uses dns simple API to [publish site updates](https://github.com/filecoin-project/specs/blob/71f37208a1f4f56b33ea307d7cbdb4b06996b115/.github/workflows/main.yml#L40).

 This gap in the stack makes building software which runs on end user computers and meets modern expectations more difficult than traditional hosted solutions.
-This creates a hardle for adoption of the technology.
+This creates a hurdle for adoption of the technology.